Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Cardinals stats and trends

-- This season, the Cardinals have an against the spread record of 4-3 in their seven games as a favorite of 3 points or more.
+- Arizona has played 12 games, with nine wins against the spread.

+- The Cardinals have been favored by 2.5 points or more seven times this season and are 4-3 ATS in those contests.

-- Arizona's games this year have hit the over on six of 12 set point totals (50%).
+- Arizona has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- Arizona is 8-1 against the spread and 9-0 overall in games when it scores more than 22.5 points.
+- Arizona is 8-1 against the spread and 9-0 overall in games when it puts up more than 22.5 points.

-- When Arizona churns out more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.
+- In games that Arizona totals more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.

 - The Cardinals have 11 giveaways this season, while the Rams have 17 takeaways.